-When the attic has soffit vents at the eaves, rigid blocking shall be installed to restrain loose-fill insulation from clogging the vents, thus restricting attic ventilation.
+When the attic has soffit vents at the eaves, install rigid blocking to restrain loose-fill insulation from clogging the vents, thus restricting attic ventilation.
 Blocking shall be installed to ensure free movement of air through soffit vents into the attic.